M.A., Global Shakespeare, University of Warwick and Queen Mary University of London

 - 2017-2018: Seminar Tutor for EN123 Modern World Literature

-- 19th May 2017: English subject days for PGCE students about "decolonising" the English literature syllabus
+- 19th May 2017: English subject days for PGCE students presentation on "decolonising" the English literature syllabus